KissKissBankBank/kitten/README.md

 The documentation is accessible on development environment: `/kitten/sassdoc`.

+## Contributing

+- Create a PR with a clear title.
+- Tag it with the right label (`Work in progress`, `Needs reviews`, etc.).

+For admin collaborators, before merging the PR:
+- Add the PR to the related milestone.
+- Update the CHANGELOG.md under the section `[unreleased]`.
+- Use `Squash and merge` option to merge the PR.

 ## Release

 To release a new version:
 - Update the version in `lib/kitten/version.rb` and `package.json`.
 - Update the `CHANGELOG.md` with your new features and fixes.

 - Run this command:
 ```
 bundle exec rake kitten_release